What is a Pour-Over Will in NV?

 In a pour-over will, you should name a residual beneficiary.
 This individual will receive your residual estate, that is, your assets that were not included into your trust before you died.
 You should not list property that you’ve already transferred into your living trust when making a pour-over will.
 Carlson & Work’s estate planning attorneys can assist you in making a pour over will.

 A pour-over will is helpful for when you have a living trust and want it to be your primary document for distributing your estate after you have passed away.
-If you don’t have a pour-over will and you have assets left out of your trust, then those assets will be treated as if you died without a will.
+If you don’t have one and you have assets left out of your trust, then those assets will be treated as if you died without a will.

 If you have a living trust and believe that a pour-over will be beneficial to add to your estate plan, contact Carlson & Work of Reno, Nevada today at 775-386-2226.
-Our qualified estate planning attorneys can help you create a pour-over will today.
+Our qualified estate planning attorneys can help.